mbanf/PictureSensation/README.md

  ## References

+Banf, M., Mikalay, M., Watzke, B. and Blanz, V.,“PictureSensation – a mobile application to help the blind explore the visual world through touch and sound,” Journal of Rehabilitation and Assistive Technologies Engineering, 2016.

 Banf, M., and Blanz, V., “Man Made Structure Detection and Verification of Object Recognition in Images for the Visually Impaired,” Proceedings of Mirage 2013, 6th International Conference on Computer Vision/ Computer Graphics Collaboration Techniques and Applications – in Cooperation with Eurographics Association, June 6-7, 2013, Berlin, Germany.

 Banf, M., and Blanz, V., “Sonification of Images for the Visually Impaired using a Multi-Level Approach,” Proceedings of Augmented Human 2013 – in Cooperation with ACM SIGCHI, March 7-8, 2013, Stuttgart, Germany, pp. 162-169.